-The F-Script Anywhere injection service, developed by Silvio H. Ferreira, lets you easily inject a whole F-Script environment in any running Cocoa application, providing F-Script Anywhere-like functionality on Mac OS X 10.6.
+The F-Script Anywhere injection service, developed by Silvio H. Ferreira, lets you easily inject a whole F-Script environment in any running Cocoa application, providing F-Script Anywhere-like functionality on Mac OS X 10.6 and 10.7.

 F-Script Anywhere is an application developed by Nicholas Riley that lets you dynamically inject an F-Script environment into any running Cocoa application.
 This is great for exploring, debugging, scripting or hacking applications from the inside.

 F-Script Anywhere is included in the binary distribution of F-Script.